ansamz/NASA_Weather_Exploration/AZ_aws_code_docs/Ansam_AWS_journal.md

 cp -r ../v-env/lib/python3.9/site-packages/* .
 cd ..
+zip -r my_custom_layer.zip python

+# save to s3 bucket
+aws s3 cp my_custom_layer.zip s3://databaseenv/

-zip -r my_custom_layer.zip python aws lambda publish-layer-version --layer-name my_custom_lambda_layer --zip-file fileb://my_custom_layer.zip --compatible-runtimes python3.9
+aws lambda publish-layer-version --layer-name my_custom_lambda_layer --zip-file fileb://my_custom_layer.zip --compatible-runtimes python3.9

 ```

 Download the layer.zip from cloud9 (you can see it in the sidebar)
+I downloaded the zipfile and added it to an s3 bucket and from there linked it to a layer

 ### Create the Lambda Layer
 1. **Go to the Lambda Console**